top of page

 白 日本地図 旅行 シンプ��ル ポスター 縦-2.png

 Lake Toya in Hokkaido is one of Japan's famous landscapes of outstanding natural beauty and is protected as such by the United Nations.
-Our block is located on the Northern side of the lake and partially overlooks the lake and the famous volcanic island when looking South, as well as the Mount Fuji lookalike Mount Yotei, when looking North.
-Our 332 hectares block ranks extremely high among the most secure locations in the world in the face of the upheaval of climate change as it is very far from all coasts, has access to a large body of sweet water, and is climatically not expected to become unduly hot in the face of rising global temperatures.
-In the near future we will apply for consent in order to permit families to build a number of small resilient, ecological and sustainable homes while returning the vast majority of the land to its natural condition, and work with Japanese experts on the installation of renewable energy generation from wind and solar which will be used throughout the area.
+Our blocks are located on the Northern side of the lake and partially overlooks the lake and the famous volcanic islands when looking South, as well as the Mount Fuji lookalike Mount Yotei when looking North.
+We have invested in 700 hectares of hills which rank extremely high among the most secure locations in the world in the face of the upheaval of climate change.
+These hills have access to a large body of sweet water, and are climatically not expected to become unduly hot in the face of rising global temperatures.
+We are organising families to build a number of small resilient, ecological and sustainable homes while returning the vast majority of the land to its natural condition, and work with Japanese experts on the installation of renewable energy generation from wind and solar which will be used throughout the area.

 Karuizawa